 Your choice of colours says a lot about your brand.
 Colours spark associations in your customer’s brain.
 They act as a signal for specific meanings.

-You can use these associations or signals as a short-cut to link your brand to what those colours represent for your consumers.
+You can use these as a shortcut to link your brand to what those colours mean for customers.

 Want to make your brand look natural and healthy?
-Choose a green-focussed colour palette.
-Want to make your brand look calm and trustworthy/ Choose a blue colour palette.
+Choose a green colour palette.
+Want to make your brand look calm and trustworthy?
+Choose a blue colour palette.

-Creatives, designers and printers learn and know about these types of colour signals.
-But, most marketers don’t give it a lot of thought.
+Creatives, designers and printers know these colour signals.
+But most marketers don’t.

 Lockdown playlist social media fun

 We put our top 10 tunes, based on the decade and the colour choice.
-But tunes that had a specific resonance to being in lockdown.
+But tunes with a specific link to being in lockdown.

-In this example, we used the colours Natural and Harvest Gold (Hex references #c9a87d and #f7a141).
-These colours are very resonant of that dusty, beach, California free love vibe.
-If you’ve seen Tarantino’s latest Once Upon a Time in Hollywood, it’s full of this sort of colour palette.
+This example uses the colours Natural and Harvest Gold (Hex references #c9a87d and #f7a141).
+These give off that dusty, beach, California free-love vibe.
+Tarantino’s 1960s-based latest movie, Once Upon a Time in Hollywood, is full of colours like these.

-But compare that to the eye-watering Pacman and Powersuit (Hex references #c8ff00 and #ff00ff) from the 1980s playlist at the top of the page.
-Those connotations are aerobic leotards and leg warmers, and vibrant music videos on MTV.
+Compare that to the eye-watering Pacman and Powersuit (Hex references #c8ff00 and #ff00ff) from the 1980s playlist at the top of the page.
+Those connotations are aerobic leotards, leg warmers, and vibrant music videos on MTV.
+Very different, huh?

 Colour in marketing - where to start

-As we outline in our newly updated guide, there’s a lot of practical things you can learn and use from colour in marketing.
+As per our updated guide, there are many practical things you can learn about using colour in marketing.

 To start with, to make sure everyone is talking about the same thing, it’s important to learn the different ways to name and describe colours.
 This can be as simple as the basic colour wheel of the 12 primary, secondary and tertiary colours.

-So, for this, there’s the different ways colours can be described.
-And the FIVE, yes FIVE different colour systems you can choose from – RGB, HSB, Hex, CMYK and Pantone.
+To get this, there’s the different ways colours can be described.
+And the 5 (!) different colour systems you can choose from.

-We don’t know of a single marketing course that trains you in these systems.
-You usually end up hearing about them from designers or printers, and having to wing it, that you actually understand these systems.
+We don’t know any marketing courses which train you in these systems.
+You end up hearing about them from designers or printers by osmosis and having to pretend you understand them.

 Colour psychology in marketing

-Because really the way people connect with colours is a potential insight to drive growth.
-The mental associations and signals mean that colour psychology in marketing should be another part of your marketing toolkit.
+The mental associations and signals mean colour psychology in marketing should be part of your marketing toolkit.

-Colours can help create quicker and stronger associations with your brand and what it stands for.
+Colours help create quicker and stronger brand associations.
+They reinforce what it stands for.

-If we just describe them, without giving you the brand name, see if you can pick up what colour you think the packaging would be.
+If we just describe them, without giving you the brand name, see if you predict what colour you think the packaging would be.

 Answers at the end of the article.

-So Brand A is a brand that plays in the world of healthy nutrition.
-It has strong claimed health benefits.
-It spends a lot of time with healthcare professionals to build up scientific research to back up these health claims.
-This clinical, scientific approach comes through in its packaging, website and promotional materials.
-It’s target audience like it because it gives them confidence that it knows what it is doing.
+Brand A plays in the world of healthy nutrition.
+It makes strong health benefit claims.
+It spends a lot of time with healthcare professionals to build up scientific research to back these claims.
+This clinical, scientific approach comes through in its packaging, website and promo materials.
+Its target audience likes it as it gives them confidence it knows what it’s doing.

-Brand B is an alcohol brand that’s mostly drunk in cocktails on fun nights out.
+Brand B is an alcohol brand mostly drunk in cocktails on fun nights out.
 It’s energetic and vibrant.
-It has roots that pull together its funky product origins, it’s stimulating product ingredients and a history of big night out advertising.
-You’d expect to see groups of younger drinkers necking this brand after midnight in a darkened nightclub.
+It has funky product origins, stimulating product ingredients and energetic advertising.
+You see groups of younger drinkers necking this brand in dark nightclubs.
 It’s all about a big night out.

-Brand C is in the snack business, and its main product is luxurious and indulgent.
-It leads the way in its market, and is see as the “go to” brand in its category.
+Brand C is in the snack business.
+Its main product is luxurious and indulgent.
+It’s the market leader and is seen as the “go-to” brand in its category.
 It’s mainly consumed later in the day as an indulgent treat.
 The brand frequently launches new flavour extensions based on the latest food trends.

-Spend some time thinking about your choice of colour
+Spend time thinking about your choice of colour

 Marketing is challenging enough already.
-So a good knowledge of how and where to use colour and colour psychology in marketing can take your whole brand game up a level.
+A good knowledge of how and where to use colour and colour psychology in marketing can take your whole brand game up a level.

-If your product is in the supermarket, as we point out in our guide to packaging development, colour is one of the key ways you can make your brand stand out from the 40,000 other products that you’ll find in there.
+If your product is in the supermarket, as per our packaging guide, colour is one of the key ways you can make your brand stand out from the 40,000 other products you’ll find there.
 It signals what your product is, and what your brand stands for.

-As we cover in our guides to advertising and media, repetition driven by frequency is a key part of building awareness and recognition of your brand.
-And when you can repeat the use of a colour in your advertising, it helps strengthen the mental connection between that colour and the brand.
+As per our advertising and media guides, repetition driven by frequency is a key part of building brand awareness and recognition.
+When you repeatedly use a colour in your advertising, it strengthens the mental connection between that colour and the brand.

 And if website design is your thing, then a consistent use of colour is a critical part of the user experience.
 So much so that usability.gov has an entire guide on how to use colour to improve the user experience.

-So, we hope our little push to learn more about why your choice of colour matters hasn’t made you blue.
-We hope when you read this guide it made you think about how often or how little you actually think about colour.
+We hope our little push to learn more about why your choice of colour matters hasn’t made you blue.
+We hope when you read this guide it made you think about how often or how little you think about colour.
 And talking of read, or red, even, that’s probably our hue, sorry cue to close this post off.

 ANSWERS to brand colour test